acarzis/FindIt/readme.txt

 db 'hitting' was the issue.
 Regardless, this new approach should be better.
 Furthermore, I am putting more effort in doing a better job testing and running performance metrics.

+My next task is to make changes such that the size of a folder is being computed while indexing is occuring.
+This will allow for immediate folder size retrieval by clients (GUI, etc ..).